DrSensor/vue-authoring-template/README.md

 │   └── config.yml
 ├── .loader                 // loader for processing custom blocks │   └── docs-loader.js
-├── .storybook
+├── .storybook              // storybook related config
 │   ├── addons.js
 │   ├── config.js
-│   └── poi.config.js       // currently the template project use `poi` as alternative of `vue build` │
+│   └── webpack.config.js
+│
 └── src
     ├── components              // place 1 or more components to author here │   └── HelloWorld.vue
     │
-    ├── mixins                  // reduce complexity by separating any long code here │   ├── mix1.js
+    ├── mixins                  // if needed, reduce complexity by separating any long code as mixins │   ├── mix1.js
     │   └── mix2.js
     │
-    └── stories                 // use case or usage of the component written in story-scenario analogy ├── Story1
+    └── stories                 // use-case/usage of the component written in story-scenario analogy ├── Story1
         │   └── Scenario1.vue
         ├── Story2
         ├── Story3
-        ├── config.js           // config to order the story and the scenario └── index.js            // chain and add the addon here
+        ├── config.js           // config to re-order the story and the scenario └── index.js            // chain and add the addon here
 ```

 ## Looking for suggestion!
-(Open/Comment New Issues)

 - How to customize style of the storybook
 - Authoring `Vuex` module?
 [Is it necessary?](https://github.com/DrSensor/vue-authoring-template/issues/3)